microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 for example, consider putting it into an "InputSystem" folder in the corresponding edit mode or play mode test folder.

+## Test script icons

+When adding a new test, please modify the script to have the correct MRTK icon.
+There's an easy MRTK tool to do so:

+1. Go go the Mixed Reality Toolkit menu item
+1. Click on Utilities, then Update, then Icons
+1. Click on Tests, and the updater will run automatically, updating any test scripts missing their icons

 ## MRTK Utility methods

 This section shows some of the commonly used code snippets / methods when writing tests for MRTK.